niklaskks/api-docs/source/includes/_documents.md

 ### Push for new content via webhooks

 In the Collection preferences, you can activate the push feature for new content: When a new text is generated our system will send a HTTP POST request to the webhook URL.
+Your webhook URL needs to be a https endpoint, with a valid certificate.

 The request will have a signature header to verify the integrity and authenticity.
 The request body will contain metadata about the object and the generated text.